courk/openflexure-delta-stage/docs/assembling_the_actuators.md

 ![](images/assembling_the_actuators/nut_on_slot_nut_tool.jpg)
 ![](images/assembling_the_actuators/nut_in_slot.jpg)

-Screw the gear through the hole in the top of the actuator, through the gear that you just inserted.
+Screw the gear through the hole in the top of the actuator, through the nut that you just inserted.
 Apply a small amount of [light oil]{qty:small amount} to the screw thread before it is fully tightened.
 ![](images/assembling_the_actuators/gear_in_top_hole.jpg)
 ![](images/assembling_the_actuators/screwing_gear.jpg)